litmuschaos/litmus-docs-beta/website/docs/litmus-installation-cluster.md

 ## Installation

-Installation of Litmus can be done using either of the below methods
+Installation of Litmus can be done using either of the below methods;

 - [Helm3](#helm_install) chart or
 - [Kubectl](#kubectl_install) yaml spec file